Splicing 30 hour rope

-counterweight should be a couple of inches from the floor.
-The rope normally
+A counterweight should be a couple of inches from the floor.
+The

-contains an inner core.
-Pull the outer core back and knot the core
+rope should contain an inner core.
+Pull the outer core back and knot

-securely.
+the core securely.
 This will be the part of the join that holds the weight.
-The outer
+The

 longer than others.
 The idea is to avoid a clean line at the join.